ibm-cloud-docs/billing-usage/notifications.md

 You receive notifications when you reach 80%, 90%, and 100% of the spending thresholds that you specify.
 You can edit each spending notification at any time as your needs change.

-If you have a Lite account, you can upgrade to a Pay-As-You-Go or Subscription account to set spending limits.
+Lite accounts can't enable spending notifications because they can use only no-cost Lite services, so you never have any spending.
+After you upgrade to a Pay-As-You-Go or Subscription account, you can set spending thresholds.
 For more information, see [Account types](/docs/account?topic=account-accounts).

 To set up your notifications: